Study collection

 Study design: Randomized, double-blind, placebo-controlled study with a total of 129 women (61 young [18–35 years], 67 older [45–65 years]).

-- Groups: placebo (erythritol), 100 mg HA/day, or 200 mg HA/day (partially 300 kDa).
+- Groups: placebo (erythritol), 100 mg HA/day, or 200 mg HA/day (partly 300 kDa).

 - Duration: 12 weeks

-- Measurement times: Baseline, weeks 2, 4, 8 and 12
+- Measurement time points: baseline, week 2, 4, 8, and 12

 Parameters examined: